leostera/awesome-alt-langs/README.md

 * [wren](https://wren.io/) - a small, fast, class-based concurrent scripting language.
 * [zig](https://ziglang.org/) - a general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.
 * [zz](https://github.com/zetzit/zz) -  zymbolic verifier and tranzpiler to bare metal C
+* [MoonScript](https://moonscript.org) - A programmer friendly language that compiles to Lua.
+* [Fennel](https://fennel-lang.org) - Fennel is a programming language that brings together the speed, simplicity, and reach of Lua with the flexibility of a lisp syntax and macro system.